 Zambia: Five ways to spend cash assistance during the coronavirus pandemic

-The power of unconditional emergency cash transfers is the freedom beneficiaries have to use the K2, 400 on the most immediate needs
+The power of unconditional emergency cash transfers is the freedom beneficiaries have to use the ZMW2,400 on the most immediate needs, as they best see fit.

 John Ilunga, 25, Kitwe

 In 2015, John Ilunga was working in a cement factory when a heavy bucket of cement mix fell on his neck, paralysing him from the neck down.
-Ilunga, 25, lives with his parents, seven siblings, and two nieces, in Kitwe.
+Ilunga, 25, lives with his parents, seven siblings, and two nieces, in Kitwe, one of the country's industrial centres.

-“My siblings used to work in the mines and furniture factories two to three times a week, earning just enough for us to get by and pay for my basic medical needs.”
+“Life has always been tough here, but it has become really tough,” says Ilunga.
+“My siblings used to get work in the mines and furniture factories two to three times a week — just enough for us to get by and pay for my basic medical needs.
+Since the outbreak of coronavirus, they are lucky to find work even once a month.”

-Ilunga was seeing his body get weaker and weaker by the day until he woke up to a message saying that his family would receive $106 through mobile money to help meet their food and other essential needs.
+Day by day, Ilunga was seeing his body get weaker and weaker, until he woke up to a message saying that his family will receive $106 through mobile money to help meet their food and other essential needs.

-Agnes used half of her cash assistance to expand her business.
+Agnes used half of her cash assistance to expand her business – she bought eggs, tomatoes, onions, fish, cooking oil and avocados to resell.
 She also bought iron sheets to improve her small market stand.

 ‘’I’m now able to make around 20 to 50 kwacha profit per day.
 I keep investing the profit back into the business to ensure I can survive after the cash assistance stops,’’ Agnes says.

-‘’I’m planning on using the rest of the cash to pay for my daughter to re-sit her Grade 12 exams and send my eldest son who is in college money for food.
+‘’I’m planning on using the rest of the cash to pay for my daughter to re-sit her Grade 12 exams.
+I’m also sending my eldest son money for food to support him during his college scholarship.
+I hope that they will have financial stability and be able to uplift our family one day,’’ Agnes says.

 Emmanuel Katwishi is 62 years old and lives in Mufulira, known for copper mining.
 He lives with his wife, two children and two grandchildren.